yangshengaa/wavelets_STP/README.md

 Things to try:

-1. Create synthetic data with local clustering effect (slight temporal dependence) on a Gaussian WN sequence;
+1. Create synthetic data with local clustering effect (slight temporal dependence) on a Gaussian WN sequence; (take time series analysis 181E into consideration, in particular)
 2. Give predictions each time based on a couple of trained classifier to reduce randomness;
 3. try regression instead of classification?
 4. Interpretability: